(FICTION 6,870 words) (BACK TO HOME PAGE)

 “No she wouldn’t!
 Liz …”

-Such pale arguments were futile against such intransigence.
-Cat’s parents?
-Seriously?
-Now all Yves could say was: “Get a grip while you still can, Cat.
-While you’re able.
-C’est tout.“
+Yves could say was: “Get a grip while you still can, Cat.
+Okay?
+C’est tout.”

-But Cat was long past getting a grip.
+But Cat was way past getting a grip.
 Reason, he’d decided early in life, had no place in affairs of the heart.
-As a virginal teenager he’d promised himself that when he loved he would love with fierce intensity.
+As a virginal teenager he’d vowed that when he loved he would love with fierce intensity.
 He’d have his Lesbia, and he’d love her more than life itself.

 Yves decided switching to English might give his arguments more impact.
 He demanded, “Are you sure you love Liz?
 Are you?”

 “What kind of question is that?”